-The Opportunity Hire Program includes a process for requesting a search waiver and/or single or multi-year financial support.
+The Opportunity Hire Program includes a process for requesting a search waiver.
 The criteria for evaluating these requests include:

 Search Waiver Request

-University policy requires a national search for faculty and professional appointments of more than five months (excluding promotions).
+University policy requires a national search for faculty and professional appointments (excluding promotions).
 The Director of Equal Opportunity may grant search waivers upon request for positions lasting up to one year.
-The Opportunity Hire process is designed for ongoing or longer appointments that meet institutional priorities and require rapid University action.
+The Opportunity Hire process is designed for ongoing appointments that meet institutional priorities and require rapid university action.

-A small portion of Opportunity Hire funds are designated annually for recruitment efforts related to the University’s Affirmative Action Plan.
-A search committee may apply to the Director of Equal Opportunity for funds to bring an additional, highly ranked finalist to campus for an interview.
-This process is outlined in OEO’s information on professional and faculty searches.
-In addition, departments may contact the Director of the Graduate School for assistance in bringing minority doctoral candidates (or women in disciplines where they are underrepresented at UMaine) to campus for recruitment purposes.
+A small portion of Opportunity Hire funds are designated annually for recruitment efforts related to the university’s Affirmative Action Plan.
+A search committee may apply to the Director of Equal Opportunity for financial assistance with targeted recruitment efforts such as additional advertising or funds to bring an additional, highly ranked finalist to campus for an interview.
+This process is outlined in EO’s information on professional and faculty searches.

 Special Considerations Regarding Search Waivers